marcnew2101/roku-boilerplate/README.md

 # roku-boilerplate
 A basic starting point for creating new Roku/Brightscript projects.
 This project is in no way affiliated with Roku Inc. or its subsidaries.

+## preface
+ - An understanding of the Roku language and framework is not required.
+While Roku's Brightscript language and SceneGraph framework is not as popular as other programming languages and frameworks, there are a multitude of sample files developed by the community that can be found here - https://github.com/rokudev/samples.
+ - You can also search for and ask questions over at the Roku developer forum - https://community.roku.com/t5/Roku-Developer-Program/bd-p/roku-developer-program.
+ - Docs are located here for reference - https://developer.roku.com/docs/references/references-overview.md

 ## requirements
  - A Roku device with developer mode enabled (https://developer.roku.com/docs/developer-program/getting-started/developer-setup.md).
 The Roku must share the same network/subnet as the computer you are using to develop the app.
  - A web browser.

-## not required
- - An understanding of the Roku language and framework.
-Docs are here for reference - https://developer.roku.com/docs/references/references-overview.md
-While the Roku developer community is not as large as other programming languages, there are a multitude of sample files developed by the community here - https://github.com/rokudev/samples

 ## plugins
 This project makes use of the vscode-brightscript-language plugin.
 It can be added through the extensions library in vscode or from the marketplace at https://marketplace.visualstudio.com/items?itemName=RokuCommunity.brightscript